TripSea/Fortfolio/_market_analysis/2025-11-12-hr5371-government-shutdown-market-implications.md

 These projections draw from government-sourced historical trends.

+## Potential Impacts if the Bill is Not Passed
+A failure to pass H.R.5371 would prolong the current 43-day shutdown, exacerbating economic drag based on Congressional Budget Office (CBO) analyses of prior events like the 2018-2019 shutdown.
+That 35-day closure reduced real GDP by $11 billion total ($3 billion permanently lost), damping quarterly growth by 0.2-0.4% annualized, per CBO estimates.
+Prolonged uncertainty could similarly heighten volatility and reduce output through furloughs, delayed contracts, and secondary effects like reduced consumer spending, as noted in Federal Reserve reports.
+White House economists estimate ongoing weekly GDP drains of $15 billion.
+Historical market data shows mixed but often increased turbulence during shutdowns.

 ## Watch the Vote Live

 Tune in via the official U.S. House stream: [https://live.house.gov/](https://live.house.gov/).